 The first and easiest way to gracefully add in a collection of colors is by utilizing the concept of color blocking.
 The straight lines found between the colors seem to cut right through them and add strong contrast, giving the room a bold look.
 When you color block your walls, you will have already set the tone for your main colors in the room so you don’t have to go through the process again when it comes to picking out accent pieces.
 You can use any color, but it’s best to stay simple and stick with only 2-4, using multiple shades of one color for 2 of those.
 For an idea of where to start, Hunker offers a whole post of examples and inspirations for color blocking here.

 In this beautiful nursery by stylist Emily Henderson, there is definitely more than one color, but the overpowering color is obviously pink.
 An easy way to get a palette started is by selecting one dominant color that will overpower the others.
 Just like the blue plaid outfit on the door handle catches the eye, your accent colors will stand out even more when placed in a room that is decorated mostly with a primary designated color.
-Home Decor Group New shows how to use the dominant color white in a variety of different style settings here.
+Home Decor Group New shows how to use the dominant color white or grey in a variety of different style settings here.

 Perhaps one of the most user-friendly ways to use color schemes is to just focus on the seasonal aspect of a room.
 While summer is a bit harder to define, fall decor almost always consists of colors like burnt orange, dark reds and creamy ivory like the shades seen in this gorgeous living room.
 If you find yourself settled on a color scheme that you don’t want to change as the holidays come and go, you can stay festive with Making Home Base’s tips on how to decorate seasonally without changing your colors.